galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/galasa-cli.md

 ### Selecting tests without a test stream

+You can use test class names to build a portfolio when a test stream or test catalog is not available.

 The following example command selects specified tests (`Test1` and `Test2`) from a test package called `test.package.one` and puts these tests in the `test.yaml` portfolio.

 ```
 galasactl runs prepare